-This is a review of EDZ merino base layers: the long sleeve zip-neck top, the long sleeve crew-neck top and the leggings.
-All three are 200gsm superfine merino wool.
-I have tested all three items on numerous hikes and wild-camping trips over the last few years.
-This winter I spent a 5-day hiking and wild camping in Cumbria in the snow, and I used EDZ’s merino base layers (as well as a number of other EDZ clothing items.
+This is a review of EDZ merino wool base layers: the long sleeve zip-neck top, long sleeve crew-neck top and leggings.
+All three are 200gsm superfine merino wool and have been used on numerous hikes and wild-camping trips over the last few years.
+Read my 5-day hiking and wild camping in Cumbria in the snow using these base layers and a number of other EDZ clothing items.
 I’ve also found them ideal on my Striding Edge narrow boat holidays.

-I’ve found EDZ merino wool base-layers to be good value for money and they last well.
-The high merino wool content of these three items is a benefit, as they stay warm when they’re wet.
-They also don’t smell too bad on long distance backpacking trips, when I’m unable to wash them very often or I’m likely to be wet to the skin for long periods.
-I’ve found these perfect baselayers for wearing under my Paramo jackets.
+I have been using these EDZ base layers for a couple of years now and they’re still in near perfect condition.
+The high merino wool content of these three items is a real benefit, as they stay warm when they’re wet.
+They also don’t smell too bad on long distance backpacking trips.
+This is essential when I’m unable to wash them very often or I’m likely to be wet to the skin for long periods.
+I’ve found these perfect base layers for wearing under my Paramo clothing.

-The medium size weighs 235g (8.3oz) and is available in various colours.
-Click here for the ladies’ version.
+My medium size weighs 235g (8.3oz) and is available in various colours.

 EDZ’s long sleeve crew top is made from 100% superfine merino wool.
 It’s soft next to the skin and comfortable to wear.
-The crew neck top fits me very slightly looser than the Icebreaker Everyday 175 and 200 tops.
+The crew neck top fits me very slightly looser than the Icebreaker 200gsm top.
 It’s a good base-layer for colder weather and could be used as a mid layer with a thin T-shirt underneath.
-The arm length is perfect, even when using the thumb loops.
+The arm length is perfect, a little long which allows for using the thumb loops.

 I think the EDZ crew neck top is good value for money for merino wool and it’s a great hiking or everyday base layer in the winter.
 I normally use this to sleep in while wild camping, mainly to protect my down sleeping bag from sweat and to provide extra warmth.

-The medium size weighs 254g (9oz) and is available in various colours.
-Click here for the ladies’ version.
+My medium size weighs 254g (9oz) and is available in various colours.

 EDZ’s long sleeve zip-neck is 100% merino wool for natural climate control and warmth.
 It’s suitable for hot and cold conditions, warmer than synthetics, and has awesome anti-odour properties.
 The top is a slim fit with flat seams, dropped back and thumb slits in the cuffs.
 It is machine washable, durable, fast drying and wicks moisture.

-Just like the crew top, the zip-neck top fits me very slightly looser than the Icebreaker Everyday 175 and 200 tops.
+Just like the crew top, the zip-neck top fits me very slightly looser than the Icebreaker 200gsm top.
 The neck is a good snug fit when fully zipped up and again the arm length is perfect, even when using the thumb loops.
 It’s a good base layer or could be used as a mid layer with a thin T-shirt underneath.

 I think this EDZ merino wool zip neck top is good value for merino wool.
 It’s great for hiking in but could easily be used everyday too.
 I wear it most of the year, but I find it too warm as a base layer in mid-summer because of its 200gsm weight.
 However, it could be worth having in your pack in the summer as a mid-layer.
 It worked really well with a thin baselayer under it, on my 5 days wild-camping in the Lake District trip.
 This combination worked perfectly with my Paramo Bentu fleece and Bentu windproof, which I’ve reviewed here.